 Neil Armstrong, an American astronaut was the first person who walked on the moon on July 20, 1969.
 It was one of the biggest achievements in the field of astronomy.

 He was born on August 5, 1930.
 His full name is Neil Alden Armstrong.
 He realized his love and passion for flying at an early age.
 He earned his pilot’s license when he was only 16 years old, even before getting a driving license.
-He started his career as a test pilot after graduating from college.
-Other than that, he was a naval aviator, aero-space engineer and university professor.
+In 1947, he enrolled in aeronautical engineering at Purdue University on a U.S. Navy scholarship.

 - In 1949, Armstrong had served in the Korean War for the US navy.
 He flew 78 missions over Korea.
 His total time in the air was 121 hours.

 - In 1955, he joined NACA (National Advisory Committee for Aeronautics) as an engineer.

 - Gemini 8 was the first space mission for Neil Armstrong.
 He was the command pilot.
 He took on a teaching role for Gemini 11.

 - He was awarded the Presidential Medal of Freedom, the highest honor a civilian can earn from the US government.